dndg/opta-tutorials/tutorials/CodesysOpta6MReaderTutorial/content.md

 Now we write the ST program that reads the frequency value.

 This program directly accesses the variable's memory address and interprets the content as a `float` value.
 This step is essential to obtain the actual measurement stored in the device and transform it into a readable and usable format.
 In CODESYS, the `float` format is denoted as `REAL`.

 In the sidebar, click on `PLC_PRG (PRG)`.

 ![PLC PRG](assets/en/16-plc-prg.png)

-At the top of the editor insert the following code:
+At the top of the editor - section dedicated to variables declaration - insert the following code:

 ```st
 PROGRAM PLC_PRG